cinchy-co/Documentation/guides-for-using-cinchy/user-guides/data-management.md

 ![Image 7: Reverting Data in the Collaboration Log](<../../.gitbook/assets/image (634).png>)

 {% hint style="info" %}
-There is a potential for a record to have a white coloured Revert button.
-This indicates that version record(s) are identical to the current version of the record in the table.
-Hovering over the Revert button will provide a tool-tip.
+A record can have a Revert button.
+This indicates that version record is identical to the current version of the record in the table.
+Hovering over the Revert button displays a tool-tip.
 {% endhint %}

-### 6.1 Data Erasure and Compression Policies
+### Data erasure and compression policies

-By default, Cinchy does not delete any data or metadata from within the Data Fabric.
+By default, Cinchy doesn't delete any data or metadata from within the Data Fabric.

 Click here for more information on [Data Erasure](../builder-guides/creating-tables/data-controls/data-erasure.md) & [Compression](../builder-guides/creating-tables/data-controls/data-compression.md) Policies in Cinchy

-### 6.2 Audit for Data Synchronization
+### Audit for data synchronization

-Audit Logging of data loaded into Cinchy via Data Synchronization such as batch or real-time using the [Cinchy CLI](../../data-syncs/cli-commands-list.md), or through data changes by any Saved Queries exposed as APIs to external clients, is recorded the same way as if data is inputted into Cinchy by a User.
-All data synced into Cinchy will have corresponding line items in the Collaboration Log similarly to how it is handled when data is entered / modified in Cinchy by a User.
+Audit Logging of data loaded into Cinchy via Data Synchronization such as batch or real-time using the [Cinchy CLI](../../data-syncs/cli-commands-list.md), or through data changes by any Saved Queries exposed as APIs to external clients, is recorded the same way as if a user entered the data into Cinchy.
+All data synced into Cinchy will have corresponding line items in the Collaboration Log similarly to how it's handled when data is entered / modified in Cinchy by a User.

-### 6.3 Collaboration Log Performance Considerations
+### Collaboration log performance considerations

 The Collaboration Log data is also stored within Cinchy as data, allowing the logs to be available for use through a query or for any downstream consumers.
-There are no separate performance considerations needed for the logs as it will rely on the Cinchy platform’s performance measures.
+The logs have no separate performance considerations needed, as it relies on the Cinchy platform’s performance measures.

-## 7. Recycle Bin <a href="#recycle-bin" id="recycle-bin"></a>
+## Recycle bin <a href="#recycle-bin" id="recycle-bin"></a>

 All data records that have been deleted are put into Cinchy’s **Recycle Bin**.
 Data that resides in the Recycle Bin can be restored if required.